NSAIDS

 Indication: Pain & Fever with RTI, Low back Pain, Sore throat

-Targets only the inflammatory site with its site specific action, Time tested and trusted analgesic.
+Targets only the inflammatory site with its site-specific action.
+Time-tested and trusted analgesic.

-Indication: Muscle Spasms, Chronic Musculoskeletal pain, post – Operative Pain
+Indication: Muscle Spasms, Chronic Musculoskeletal Pain, Post-operative Pain